PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 The welcome page is the first screen users will see when they launch the EnStrap.int application.

-- Clicking button (**A**) navigates to the Upload Page, where users can submit their data (expression files and annotation file).
+- Clicking "Get Started" button (**A**) navigates to the Upload Page, where users can submit their data (expression files and annotation file).
-- Button (**B**) opens the User Guide, providing an overview of EnStrap.int’s features and how to use them effectively.
+- The "Guide" Button (**B**) opens the User Guide, providing an overview of EnStrap.int’s features and how to use them effectively.

 ### Guide Section